You may not need toric contacts for astigmatism.

 Part of the reason toric contact lenses have the shape they do is because a beveled, fatter lower half of the contact is designed to keep it from rotating in circles — almost like an anchor.
 The problem is how often it’s a super lame, ineffectual anchor.
 When the toric contact is rotating several degrees clockwise and counter, the fluctuating vision is noticeable and very annoying.
 People with low amounts of astigmatism usually fall into the group where the visual cost of those fluctuations outweigh the benefits of trying to correct the astigmatism.
 It’s a lot easier to see the same 20/20 all the time than to deal with a shifting, on-again-off-again 20/15.

-If you were satisfied with your contacts and decided to try toric contacts, there’s a decent chance it wouldn’t work out very well.
+If you were satisfied with your contacts for astigmatism and decided to try toric contacts, there’s a decent chance it wouldn’t work out very well.
 For this reason, it’s common to see a little bit better with your glasses (which correct the minor amount of astigmatism) than you do with your contacts.
 Do you need toric contacts?
 If you’re looking for a slight improvement from your regular contact lenses, probably not.
 If you needed them, it’s likely you usually stick to glasses already because contacts didn’t work for you.
 The other possibility is you’re the kind soul who needs toric contacts, wears them successfully, and read this blog just so you could help a friend someday.